This topic provides instructions to delete and reactivate the Phoenix AWS Proxy.

-Note: You can delete the Phoenix AWS proxy only if it is not attached to any policy or administrative group.
-Also, you can delete the AWS account only if all the attached AWS policies are deleted.
+Note: You can delete the Phoenix AWS Proxy only if it is not attached to any administrative group, AWS policy, or a DR plan.
+Also, you can delete a registered AWS account on the Phoenix Management Console only if all the attached AWS policies are deleted.

 - On the menu bar, click All Organizations, and select the required organization from the drop-down list.

 - On the menu bar, click Manage > Disaster Recovery.